2a6m/TDD/audit.md

 No module to measure the comments => sloccount
 Goal : 30% => only ~15% reached

+### Duplication

+A lot of duplication in the interface part due to the automatic generation of forms

 ## Git Log

 relevant commits